• Skip to main content

 • I use this on my rhubarb crisp and leave out the cinnamon.
 It's delicious.

 • Try it on a peach crisp.
-Swap the cinnamon for ground ginger.
+Swap the cinnamon for ground ginger in the filling.

 • Make a mixed berry crisp with this topping.
 You can try the filling I use for my Razzleberry Pie.